crjase/RenaiCirculation-Theme/README.md

-__This is a betterdiscord theme for people that are fans of anime__
+__This is a betterdiscord theme made for people that are fans of anime__

 # Usage
 1. download [betterdiscord](https://betterdiscord.app/)